-2200 miles may seem a tad crazy and an odd number to come up with, but for the last couple of weeks of 2016 I contemplated what my New Year’s goal was going to be.
+2200 miles may seem a tad crazy and an odd number to come up with, but with only a couple of weeks left in the year, I contemplated what my New Year’s goal was going to be.
 Granted, I always have several (mostly small goals), but I couldn’t decide what to make my big goal (resolution) for the new year.
 Then it hit me as I looked at my husband!

 2016 was a trying year for our family, especially the last portion of it.
 Most of you know that my husband (an active duty soldier) has PTSD and the trouble we have had with the Army and his past commands with getting him help.
 It should not be like this!

 December of 2016 things hit their breaking point and long story short, my husband was admitted to the 3rd floor of Darnall (that is the mental ward at the military hospital on Fort Hood).
 He has tried to commit suicide several times in the past, and in December I had enough.
 The military was going to provide him with the treatment he needed and I didn’t care how many people or high-ranking officers/personnel I had to yell at to make it happen.

 UPDATE: I originally planned to start this journey when I wrote this blog post in Jan of 2017, however, my husband and children needed my main focus which between doctors appointments, work, and health issues of my own I had to postpone my quest.
 It is now October 2017 and I shall without a doubt start and complete my journey in 2018.
 Everyone is doing well, my health issues have finally been solved (after 3 years of testing) and I now have medication to deal with the nasty little thing they call cyclic vomiting (which by the way, stress increases the episodes).